Preserver problems on Toeplitz matrices: Related problems and concluding remarks

 \subsection{Maps from Toeplitz to general matrices}

 One may consider linear maps $T: {\cT}_n\rightarrow M_n$.
-Such problems arise in applications when one can apply linear transformations to Toeplitz matrices, but have no guarantee that the transformed matrices will be Toeplitz.
-We have the following.
+Such preserver problems arise in applications when one can apply linear transformations to Toeplitz matrices, but have no guarantee that the transformed matrices will be Toeplitz.
+For example, linear isometries $T: {\cT}_n\rightarrow M_n$ were characterized in \cite{Fa}.
+For linear rank one preservers $T: {\cT}_n\rightarrow M_n$, we have the following.

 \begin{theorem} Suppose $n > 2$ and $T: {\cT}_n \rightarrow M_n$ is a linear map.
 Then $T$ sends rank one matrices to rank one matrices if and only if $T$ has the form $A \mapsto MAN$ such that $M, N\in M_n$ satisfy the following: for any $x\in \IF$